entomb/dragonchan/README.md

   - Healers target for revive
   - Max 3 targets
   - boss will enrage when bellow 20% HP
-  - boll will heal for every kill he does
+  - boss will heal for every kill he does
   - 69 added to the lucky mass revive roll

 __v0 - 14-04-2013__